Islamic State leader Abu Bakr al-Baghdadi dead after high-risk US raid in Syria

 In describing the importance of Baghdadi's death, Trump named American citizens whose executions by the Islamic State first pulled the United States into a military operation against the group, including James Foley, Steven Sotloff and Peter Kassig.

-During the group's extremist reign, many more Iraqis and Syrians were killed or brutalized.
+During the group's extremist reign, many more Iraqis and Syrians were killed or brutalised.
 Militants also enslaved women and children from Iraq's Yazidi minority.

 While the group no longer controls significant territory, officials say it remains a serious threat.